 There they lived very happily for some time.
-The Muchie-Ranee's step-mother, hearing what had happened, came often to see her step-daughter, and pretended to be delighted at her good fortune; and the Ranee was so good that she quite forgave all her step-mother's former cruelty, and always received her very kindly.
-At last, one day, the Muchie-Ranee said to her husband, "It is a weary while since I saw my father.
-If you will give me leave, I should much like to visit my native village and see him again."
-"Very well," he replied, "you may go.
-But do not stay away long; for there can be no happiness for me till you return."
-So she went, and her father was delighted to see her; but her step-mother, though she pretended to be very kind, was, in reality, only glad to think she had got the Ranee into her power, and determined, if possible, never to allow her to return to the palace again.
-One day, therefore, she said to her own daughter, "It is hard that your step-sister should have become Ranee of all the land, instead of being eaten up by the great fish, while we gained no more than a lac of gold mohurs.
-Do now as I bid you, that you may become Ranee in her stead."
-She then went on to instruct her how that she must invite the Ranee down to the river bank, and there beg her to let her try on her jewels, and whilst putting them on, give her a push and drown her in the river.
+When the Muchie-Ranee's stepmother heard what had happened, she came often to see her step-daughter, and pretended to be delighted at her good fortune; and the Ranee was so good that she quite forgave all her stepmother's former cruelty, and always received her very kindly.
+At last, one day, the Muchie-Ranee said to her husband, 'It is a weary while since I saw my father.
+If you will give me leave, I should much like to visit my native village and see him again.'-'Very well,' he replied, 'you may go.
+But do not stay away long; for there can be no happiness for me till you return.'
+So she went, and her father was delighted to see her: but her stepmother, though she pretended to be very kind, was, in reality, only glad to think she had got the Ranee into her power, and determined, if possible, never to allow her to return to the palace again.
+One day, therefore, she said to her own daughter.
+'It is hard that your step-sister should have become Ranee of all the land, instead of being eaten up by the great fish, while we gained no more than a lac of gold mohurs.
+Do now as I bid you, that you may become Ranee in her stead.'
+She then went on to instruct her how that she must invite the Ranee down to the riverbank and there beg her to let her try on her jewels, and whilst putting them on, give her a push and drown her in the river.